SonakshiA/Trivia/README.md

 A trivia game made using Tkinter

 # Questions Database
-The application fetches an API from optendb.com
+The application fetches an API from optendb.com.
+The questions are then stored in a JSON format.

 # Rules
 The player is given 10 questions each having a 10 second timer.